Frame Vector Group Representations and Amenability Properties: Examples

 (ii) Thompson's group $T$ consists of the same elements as above, possibly admitting at most one (dyadic) point of discontinuity in $[0,1)$ with discontinuity jump equal to $1$.
 Notice $F=\{g\in T\text{ }| \text{ }g(0)=0\}$.
-Alternatively, $T$ can be viewed as a subgroup of piecewise homeomorphisms of the circle $\mathbb{S}^1$. $T$ is generated by elements $a$, $b$, and $c$, with presentation as in (i), to which the relation $c^3=e$ is added.
+Alternatively, $T$ can be viewed as a subgroup of piecewise homeomorphisms of the circle $\mathbb{S}^1$. $T$ is generated by elements $a$, $b$, and $c$, $c^3=e$, with $a,b$ the generators of $F$, to which more relations are added, see \cite{CaFP}.

-(iii) Thompson's group $V$ is the set of all piecewise linear bijections, right-continuous on $[0,1)$, which satisfy same differentiability properties as in (i). $V$ is generated and presented by generators $a, b, c, d$ with $a, b, c$ relations as in (i) and (ii), to which the relation $d^2=e$ is added. \end{definition} The generators $a,b,c,d$ have explicit copies as piecewise linear functions on the unit interval, see \cite{CaFP}.
+(iii) Thompson's group $V$ is the set of all piecewise linear bijections, right-continuous on $[0,1)$, which satisfy same differentiability properties as in (i). $V$ is generated and presented by generators $a, b, c, d$, $d^2=e$ with $a, b, c$ generators of $T$, plus more relations. \end{definition} The generators $a,b,c,d$ have explicit copies as piecewise linear functions on the unit interval.
 The groups $V$, $T$ and $[F,F]$ are simple (no non trivial normal subgroup).
 Also $V$ (and $T$ and $F$) satisfy Haagerup's property, see \cite{Far}.
 The group $V$ shares a property similar to the free nonabelian group, namely it is $C^{*}$ simple, \cite{BouB}, whereas $C^{*}$ simplicity of $T$ is equivalent to the non amenability of $F$, \cite{BouB} and \cite{HaOl}.
 For more details on $C^{*}$ simple groups we refer the reader to \cite{deH}.

 \begin{example} The Thompson's group $F$ is framenable because it has infinite abelianization: $F/[F,F]\cong\mathbb{Z}^2$, see \cite{CaFP}.
 Hence, Corollary \ref{abl}(i) is applicable. \end{example} \begin{remark} It would be interesting to test diverse representations of $F$ for the possibility of either condition (ii)-(vi) from Theorem \ref{amen}.
 A representation with both almost invariant vectors and (weak) frame vector would imply amenability.
 In the nonamenable direction, because $F$ is ICC, the existence of a (weak) frame representation without almost invariant vectors would imply $F$ is nonamenable, due to Theorem \ref{thai3}.
 Let us remark that representations based on the canonical action of $F$ on the unit interval or the real line may not admit weak frames of the form $\{ \pi_g(w) \}_{g\in F}$.
 For example, the representation (see \cite{HaOl}) $\pi: F\to\mathcal{U}( l^2(\mathcal{X} ))$, $\mathcal{X}:=\mathbb{Z}[1/2]\cap (0,1)$, $\pi_g(\delta_x):=\delta_{g(x)}$ does not admit weak frame vectors.
 Notice we have opened the interval $[0,1)$ at the left endpoint else $\delta_0$ is a fixed point and Remark \ref{tri} applies.
 Now, if $w\in l^2(\mathcal{X})$ with $w\neq 0$ then there exists $x_0\in\mathcal{X}$ such that $| \ip{ w }{v} | > 0$ where $v= \delta_{x_0}$.
 From the definition of $F$ above we see that we can pick infinitely many $g\in F$ such that $g(x_0)=x_0$ i.e., $\pi_g(v)=v$.
 This entails